• Skip to primary navigation

 • Kitchen Roll

-Baking Soda Popper Imstructions
+Baking Soda Popper Instructions

 I added about a cm of vinegar to the bottom of the canister, dropped in a little baking soda, put on the lid and stepped back.
 The top flew off almost immediately.

-To try and slow the reaction down I wrapped the baking soda in a small piece of kitchen towel, which gave me enough time to put the canister down and grab a camera.
+To try and slow the reaction down, I wrapped the baking soda in a small piece of kitchen towel, which gave me enough time to put the canister down and grab a camera.

 Remember to stand back straight away as these fly with a bang!